Semperro/pyKebabs/README.md

-# pybabs
-Machine Learning algorithms already support our daily life in many areas of application.
+# PyKeBABSMachine Learning algorithms already support our daily life in many areas of application.
 Be it self-driving cars, intelligent robots, or the field of computational biology.
 Identi- fying specific features from biological sequences is essential in understanding the world surrounding us and its complex connections.
 Forensics, the development of new drugs,